Everything you need to know about Miley Cyrus and Liam Hemsworth’s 10-year relationship

 - Getty Images/Kevin Winter

-Two months later, it was reported that they had split again.
-A source told People magazine that they could be back on soon enough because “you never know with Miley and Liam.”
+Two months later, People reported that they had split again.
+A source told the magazine that they could soon be back on, because “you never know with Miley and Liam.”

 - source